 Wifi Access: We guessed the password to one of the nearby restaurants.

 This is a popular, chilled beach which requires a 20 minute walk to get to.
 There are signs that forbid free camping on the beach but people were doing it anyway.
 There is also a ‘campground’ on the beach which looked very basic.
 If you have a 4-wheel-drive it is possible to drive onto the beach and stay there, otherwise you can park overnight in the carpark.
-Be prepared to pay the lady 200L for a day’s parking and another 200L for the night although she’s not very persistent if you refuse and drive away.
+Be prepared to pay the lady that hangs around there 200L for a day’s parking and another 200L for the night although she’s not very persistent if you refuse.

 Location: 40.127178, 19.669711